 "When we create binaries at a young age, we learn there’s a difference, and we can’t see ourselves in each other."

 Assigned female at birth, Meesh chose to imagine an existence beyond the limited categories available to them.
 In the midst of finding the words to better represent themselves, Meesh was also learning about God.

 God is genderless, but the biblical writers often characterize God as masculine, using he and him pronouns and referring to God as Father.
 Unavoidably, people project their own experiences of fathers and men onto God when reading the Bible.
-Some of the signifying characteristics of God also follow suit: God as powerful, strong,
+Some of the signifying characteristics of God also follow suit: God as powerful, strong, or authoritative.